Skip to main content

 Prerequisites

-How available upgrades are computed
+How upgrades are offered

 1

-Open the executor detail page
+Open the executor

 2

-Pick a target release
+Choose a release

 3